-The Board has established an Audit, Risk and Compliance Committee as well as a Nomination and Remuneration Committee.
+The Board has established an Audit, Risk and Compliance Committee, a Nomination and Remuneration Committee and a Due Diligence Committee.
 The Board's charter requires the Board to undertake a formal annual review of the effectiveness of its committees.
-These reviews were undertaken by the Board for the year to 30 June 2018.
+These reviews were undertaken by the Board for the year to 30 June 2019.